senthil-sekar/kendo-component-advancedsort-mvc/README.md

     - When creating a new cshtml file, set its Custom Tool property to RazorGenerator
     - When adding a new javascript or css file, go to the property window and set the Build Action to 'Embedded Resource'

-When creatng a new class library project similar to this:
+Or When creatng a new class library project similar to this:

     - Create a new C# project using the Class Library template, for framework version 4.8
     - Change Project Properties Build output path to bin\ (not bin\Debug) for both Debug and Release